I love making these seed starter jars and giving them to friends and family as cool little gifts.

 Step #6: Use a straight stitch to sew along each edge.
 Normally, I would use a reverse stitch at each end.
 Because we will be sewing the two short ends together, however, it is not necessary here.

-Step #7: Using your fabric marker write the name of the herb, centering it on the strip.
+Step #7: Using your fabric marker, write the name of the herb on the strip, centering it.

 Tips for Growing Herbs Indoors